Addis Ababa: The Derg administration (1974–1991)

 After the Derg came to power, roughly two-third of housing stock transferred to rental housing.
 The population growth declined from 6.5% to 3.7%.
 In 1975, the Derg nationalized "extra" rental structures built by private stockholders.
 As a result, the Proclamationon No. 47/1975 issued weakened buildings with small amount of living was administered by kebele units, while rental houses with large quality fell under Agency for Rental Housing Administration (ARHA).
 If those rental properties value less than 100 birr (US$48.31), they would be put under kebele administration.
 The administrative divisions showed an increase of woredas to 25 and 284 kebeles.

 Hungarian architect C.K.
 Polonyi was the first person to embark the city's master plan during the Derg period with assistance of the Ministry of Urban Development and Housing.
 He used two formula concentrating an integration Addis Ababa with suburbs of rural areas and developing inner-city.
 Polonyi also worked to redesign Meskel Square, which was renamed Abiyot Square by the time, implemented immediately after the name change.

 In 1986, the Italo-Ethiopian master plan was set up by 45 Ethiopian professional along with 75 Italian experts with 207 sectorial reports documented as references.
 The plan dealt with a balanced urban system and services in urban area such as water supply.
 Akaki incorporated to Addis Ababa to supply industrial and freight terminal services.
-The bureaucratic rule of the Derg postponed the master plane for eight years until 1994, which caused failure of basic issues in public service and unplanned development.
+The bureaucratic rule of the Derg postponed the master plan for eight years until 1994, which caused failure of basic issues in public service and unplanned development.

-Federal Democratic Republic (1991–present)
+Federal Democratic Republic (since 1991)

 On 28 May 1991, the Ethiopian People's Revolutionary Democratic Front (EPRDF), a coalition party in course of overthrowing the Derg, seized Addis Ababa.
-They entered Menelik II Avenue and ordering a curfew for 24 hours.
-According to witness, residents of Addis Ababa were totally ignorant and not terrible by the event.
-One of the militants told them "We think it's safe now".
-The military went to central place of the city such as Hilton Hotel.
-They displayed a slogan banner "Peace, Solidarity, Friendship".
-At 5:30 am, they took control of presidential place and large-scale tanks were seen overrun the area.
+They entered Menelik II Avenue and ordered a curfew for 24 hours.
+According to a witness, residents of Addis Ababa were ignorant and not terrified by the event, as the military told them everything was safe.
+The military went to central locations of the city (such as Hilton Hotel) and displayed banners "Peace, Solidarity, Friendship".
+At 5:30 am, they took control of the presidential palace and large-scale tanks were seen entering the area.

-A new constitution was adapted in 1994 and enacted year later; while all cities in Ethiopia accountable rule by regional authority, Addis Ababa (Proclamation No 87/1997) and Dire Dawa (Proclamation No 416/2004) remain chartered city, mandates for self-governing and developmental center.
-The Proclamation No. 112/1995 legitimized privatization of government houses except few, and the kebele houses was remained in tenture.
+A new constitution was adapted in 1994 and enacted a year later; while all cities in Ethiopia accountable rule by regional authority, Addis Ababa (Proclamation No 87/1997) and Dire Dawa (Proclamation No 416/2004) remained chartered cities, with mandates for self-governing and developmental centers.
+The Proclamation No. 112/1995 legitimized privatization of many government buildings, with a few exceptions, and the kebele buildings remained in tenure.
 The kebele dwelling and their largely unplanned settings continued to incorporated core areas of Addis Ababa.